P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 * Manual steps

 ### Automated mechanism -- Use a shell script to run Spark jobs
-Just to remind, before executing this step and further, please ensure that you have updated Twitter App OAuth credentials in [`application.conf`](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/blob/master/src/main/resources/application.conf#L7-10).

-Please execute [`exec_spark_jobs.sh`](https://github.com/P7h/p7hb-docker-mllib-twitter-sentiment/blob/master/exec_spark_jobs.sh) on the console.
+* Please execute [`/root/exec_spark_jobs.sh`](https://github.com/P7h/p7hb-docker-mllib-twitter-sentiment/blob/master/exec_spark_jobs.sh) in the console after updating the Twitter App OAuth credentials in `application.conf`.

-This script first starts Spark Master and Spark Slave and then launches the Spark jobs one after the other.
+	* This script first starts Spark Master and Spark Slave and then launches the Spark jobs one after the other.

-This might take sometime as SBT will initiate a download and setup of all the required packages from Maven Central Repo and Typesafe repo as required.
+* This might take sometime as SBT will initiate a download and setup of all the required packages from Maven Central Repo and Typesafe repo as required.

 ### Manual -- Start Spark Services and then execute Spark jobs individually
 #### Start Spark Master